How Does Solar Energy Work?

 Grid-tied PV systems often produce more energy during peak hours than the customer requires.
 The excess energy is then fed back into the grid to be used elsewhere.
 Net metering allows customers to receive credits for excess energy.
 They can then draw from the grid during the night or on cloudy nights.
 The net meter tracks the energy sent and the energy received from it.

 These benefits are further enhanced by adding storage to your solar system.
-With a solar storage system, customers can store their own energy on-site, further reducing their reliance on grid electricity and preserving the ability to power their homes in the event of a power outage.
+With an ESD solar, customers can store their own energy on-site, further reducing their reliance on grid electricity and preserving the ability to power their homes in the event of a power outage.
 Software monitoring is included in the storage system.
 This software monitors home energy use, solar production, and utility rates to determine which source of power to use.
 Customers can maximize the use of solar and store power for later use while reducing peak-time charges.
 Hopefully, now you have a better understanding of how solar panels work.

 Contact us today to schedule a consultation to find out how much you can save on your home and business.